IPU Logo INTER-PARLIAMENTARY UNION

 Electoral law 9 January 1995

-Mode of designation Directly elected 150
+Mode of designation directly elected 150

 Constituencies - One nationwide constituency for the PR system.

-- 75 single-member constituencies for the majority system.
+- 73 single-member constituencies for the majority system.

 Parties exceeding a 5-per cent threshold are entitled to win seats under the PR system.

-If no candidate secures 30 per cent of the valid vote, run-off elections will be held between the two leading candidates.
+- 73 seats by the Majority system (first past the post): If no candidate secures 30 per cent of the valid vote, run-off elections will be held between the two leading candidates.

 Voting is not compulsory.